RelationalML/relationalml.github.io/_pages/openings.md

 ### Student positions at UdS

 We welcome Master and Bachelor students from Saarland University interested in completing their thesis with our group.
 We also offer paid internship (HiWi) positions at CISPA.
 Topics around machine learning theory and applications are available—see the [team](/team)'s interests, past theses, and recent [publications](/publications), and contact us by email ([relationalml+positions@gmail.com](mailto:relationalml+positions@gmail.com)) to get in touch.
-Please include a CV and transcript of records, and use that specific email address (not personal addresses).
+Please include a CV and transcript of records, and use this specific email address (not personal ones).